SNEAK PEEK Freeman Makopa

 SM: It has been wonderful working with Steve Dyer on this album, and I promise the best quality production than ever before.

 I was privileged to have the likes of (original Black Spirits band members) Piki Kasamba, Never Mpofu and Sam Mataure laying their hands on the project.
-I am excited for those who are going to be able to listen to
+I am excited for those who are going to be able to listen to my new album.

 ND: Are you aiming to reach the same level as your late father?
 And what is your strategy?